mghpcc-projects/user_level_slurm_reservations/README.md

     as the 'Slurm project' or the 'Slurm loaner project'.

-Once a Slurm server node has been placed in a Slurm HIL reservation with ```hil_reserve```, it may be necessary for the HIL end user to run HIL management commands to cause the server node to fully participate in a HIL user project.
+Once a Slurm server node has been placed in a Slurm HIL reservation through the use of ```hil_reserve```, it may be necessary for the HIL end user to run HIL management commands to cause the server node to fully participate in a HIL user project.
 This requirement may be interpreted as consistent with a 'two-screen' management model.